LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2023-01-27-Encoding-In-Language.md

 <cite>Also referred to as the city of Bangkok!</cite>

 But when
-I factor in the probability of me being in a city and apply bits in my communication, then I can reduce this information dramatically.
-Krungthepmahanakhon Amonrattanakosin... (you get the point) now becomes a collection of 0's and 1's to effectively communicate where I am.
+I factor in the probability of the explorer being in a city and apply bits in my communication, then I can reduce this information dramatically.
+Krungthepmahanakhon Amonrattanakosin... (you get the point) now becomes a collection of 0's and
+1's to effectively communicate where I am.
 This could do wonders in saving performance in systems that handle large amounts of text that have recurring themes.
 It can also define the amount of information associated with a city for the given use case, defining the amount of surprise when a city is listed.